This topic summarizes the prerequisites for installing Tanium™ software.

-Tanium components use TCP/IP to communicate over IPv4 networks.
-IPv6 is not supported.
-You must work with your network administrator to ensure that the Tanium components are provisioned IP addresses and that DNS can be used to resolve hostnames.
+Tanium components use TCP/IP to communicate over IPv4 and IPv6 networks (IPv6 support requires 7.3 versions of the Tanium Core Platform servers and Tanium Client).
+You must work with your network administrator to ensure that the Tanium components are provisioned with IP addresses and can use DNS to resolve hostnames.

 The table below summarizes the Tanium processes and default values for ports used in Tanium Core Platform communication.
 Host and network firewalls might need to be configured to allow the specified processes to send/receive TCP via the ports listed.
 The Tanium installer opens required ports in the Windows host firewall.
 You must work with your network security administrator to ensure the platform components can communicate through any security barriers (such as firewalls) in their communication path.
 For a detailed explanation, see Reference: Network ports.